Air Canada Boeing 767 returns safely to Madrid after engine issue

 According to Flightradar24, a tracking website, the Air Canada Boeing 767-300ER, is about 30 years old.

-Reporting by Silvio Castellanos, Belen Carreno, Emma Pinedo and Guillermo Martinez in Madrid, Tim Hepher in Paris and Allison Lampert in Montreal; Writing by Andrei Khalip and Jessica Jones; Editing by David Clarke and Lisa Shumaker
+Reporting by Silvio Castellanos, Belen Carreno, Emma Pinedo and Guillermo Martinez in Madrid, Tim Hepher in Paris and Allison Lampert in Montreal; Writing by Andrei Khalip and Jessica Jones; Editing by David Clarke